Authenion Documentation

 #] ./status.sh

-Note: In Authenion-3.0, we have the option to start and stop each service individually.
+Note: In Authenion-3.0, we have the option to start and stop each services(sso,agent,debug,grid,oidc,authz and Webserver) individually.

 Windows Environment :